BackupTheBerlios/hjb-svn/trunk/docs/rst/create-durable-subscriber.rst

 :Returns:

-  Location (HTTP header) : the URI of the created durable subscriber
+  Location (a standard HTTP response header) : the URI of the created durable subscriber

 This **POST** request creates a new JMS Durable Subscriber by invoking the JMS API with parameters derived from the request.
 The command